Design Lewiston: Updates to Lewiston Design Regulations

 - City-wide recommendations for ways to improve the appearance of new and infill development for site layout, buffering and screening, landscaping, on-site circulation, and lighting

-- A new Design District Overlay for Lewiston’s Historic Downtown Core
+- A new Design District Overlay for Lewiston’s Historic Downtown Core (for the following zoning districts: Riverfront (RF), Mill (M), Centreville (CV), and Downtown Residential (DT).

 - New Design District Standards for Ground Floor Uses, Parking Location and Design, Architectural Design Elements, Roofs, Mid-Block Accessibility, and Context Sensitive Design within the Design District Overlay District